camunda/camunda-docs/docs/self-managed/zeebe-deployment/security/secure-client-communication.md

 ---
-id: authentication
+id: secure-client-communication
-title: "Authentication"
+title: "Secure client communication"
 ---

+# Client security

 Zeebe supports transport layer security between the gateway and all of the officially supported clients.
-In this section, we will go through how to configure these components.
+In this section, we will review how to configure these components.

 ## Gateway